 Executive Committee is comprised of the current WDB Officers and meets, either virtually or in person, as needed to deal with matters assigned by the WDB Chair.
 Finance Committee is responsible for oversight of all WDB financial matters.
 Meetings, either virtual or in-person, are held 2 to 4 days before the regular bimonthly full WDB meetings.
 Committee receives monthly reports of assets and liabilities, current budget/budget revisions, expenditures versus budget by program funding streams, remaining finds and unobligated balances.
 Annual independent CPA financial and compliance audits and funding source monitoring reports are reviewed for acceptance and resolution of any issues if needed.
-Youth Committee is responsible for oversight and planning of all youth services in the region.
+Youth Committee has merged with the Program Committee as of August 2026.
+Therefore, the Program Committee is now i responsible for oversight and planning of all youth services in the region.
 Programs include WIOA in-school and out-of-school, JAG, and other currently operating youth programs.
 Committee provides input for the preparation of the local plan and for establishing the annual service level goals.
 Committee receives monthly reports of current enrollments and outcomes compared to the program goals and common measure standards to monitor service provider performance.
-Meetings, either virtually or in person, are quarterly.
-Youth Committee recommendations are submitted to the full WDB for approval.
-Program Committee is responsible for oversight and planning of all adult and dislocated worker programs funded by WIOA and other special grants which typically include discretionary dislocated worker grants from the state and federal government.
+Program Committee is responsible for oversight and planning of all adult, youth, and dislocated worker programs funded by WIOA and other special grants which typically include discretionary dislocated worker grants from the state and federal government.
 Committee provides input for the preparation of the local plan and for establishing the annual service level goals.
 Committee receives monthly reports of current enrollments and outcomes compared to the program goals and common measure standards to monitor service provider performance.
 Reports also include data on customer traffic and satisfaction with services received from local offices, business services activities and investments with training vendors.
 The Program Committee approves all requests for On-the-Job training positions.
 Committee reviews program monitoring and compliance reports from state and federal funding providers and resolution of any issues if needed.
 Program Committee recommendations are submitted to the full WDB for approval.
 Meetings, either virtual or in person, are held a few days before the bimonthly full WDB meetings.
 By-Laws Committee is responsible for recommendations to the full WDB for any required or desired By-Laws revisions.
 Committee, either virtually or in person, meets as needed.